Also known as: Sleep disorder - insomnia, Sleep issues or Difficulty falling asleep

 - They may use talk therapy, such as cognitive-behavioral therapy, to help you gain control over anxiety or depression.

-- A psychiatrist may also prescribe antidepressants or another medicine to help your sleeping problem and any mood or anxiety disorder you might have.
+- A psychiatrist may also prescribe antidepressants or another medicine to help you sleep and to address any mood or anxiety disorders you might have.

 Physical, social, and mental health issues can affect sleep patterns, including:

 With age, sleep patterns tend to change.
 Many people find that aging causes them to have a harder time falling asleep, and that they wake up more often.